saltict/availproject.github.io/docs/using-avail/use-cases-and-examples/validiums.md

 on-chain.
 Please reach out to the Avail team for more information or to join our early access program.

+### What is Validium?

+Validiums are scaling solutions that are using off-chain computation and validity proofs, but data is not stored on Ethereum chain which significantly increases transactions throughput.
+Validity proof can come in from of zero knowledge proofs like _ZK-SNARK_ or _ZK-STARK_ in which one party can prove to another party that the given statement is true while the prover avoids disclosure of additional information apart from the fact that the statement is indeed true.
+Validity of all transactions is enforced using validity proofs while data availability is kept off chain.
+User can withdraw funds by providing a Merkle proof which can prove inclusion of the users withdrawal transaction and allow the on-chain contract to process withdrawal.
+Validium interact with the Ethereum with a collection of contracts including main _attestation_ contract that stores state commitments (Merkle data roots) submitted by the block produce and _verification_ contract which verifies the validity proof when making state transitions.

 ## Verify data availability on Ethereum

 In order to verify data availability on the Ethereum it is necessary to